Effective Distant Supervision for Temporal Relation Extraction: Learning from Distant Data

 \subsection{Temporal Connectives}

 Words like \emph{before}, \emph{after}, \emph{during}, \emph{until}, \emph{prior to}, and others can indicate the temporal status of events in text explicitly.
 Past work has shown that complex relations can be learned from discourse connectives in non-temporal settings \citep{nie-etal-2019-dissent}, so such connectives can be powerful indicators.
 We focus on \emph{before} and \emph{after} in this work, as these are the most common and straightforward to map to a temporal relation.

-To identify connected event pairs, we use Stanford CoreNLP LexicalizedParser \cite{manning-EtAl:2014:P14-5} to generate parse trees.
-We then search for a related event pair by identifying the connective, finding the closest parent verb phrase (going up the tree), and finding the closest child verb phrase.
+To identify connected event pairs, we use the Stanford CoreNLP lexicalized parser \cite{manning-EtAl:2014:P14-5} to produce parse trees.
+We then search for a related event pair by 1) identifying the connective, 2) finding the closest parent verb phrase, and 3) finding the closest child verb phrase.
 These become the events for the example.
 When this identifies modals or auxiliaries, we take the corresponding main verb.
-The label for the example is simply based on whether the connective is \emph{before} or \emph{after}.
-Examples are listed in the supplementary material; on inspection, we found this method to be reliable.
+The label for the example is simply determined by the \emph{before} or \emph{after} connective.
+Examples are listed in Appendix \ref{sec:distant-examples}; on inspection, we found this method to be reliable.